 HB 45 created s.
-295.011, F.S., to establish a fee waiver for disabled veterans who are enrolled in a postsecondary program and receive education assistance under the GI Bill, but who do not qualify for the 100 percent eligibility tier federally.
+295.011, F.S., to establish a fee waiver for disabled veterans who are enrolled in a postsecondary program and receive education assistance under the G.I.
+Bill, but who do not qualify for the 100 percent eligibility tier under federal law.
 Beginning in 2022-23, these students are eligible to receive a waiver in the amount that is the difference between the portion of tuition and fees authorized under federal law and the full amount of tuition and fees charged by the institution attended.
 The bill established a requirement that institutions report the number and value of all fee waivers granted under the program.
-HB 45 required the SBOE to adopt rules to implement the new tuition and fee waiver.
+HB 45 requires the SBE to adopt rules to implement the new tuition and fee waiver.
 In the coming months, FDOE will initiate rule development to outline the tuition and fee waiver implementation.